 You might have chosen to shift to a large space because you wanted extra space for your kids, or maybe an entertainment area for yourself, or a crafts room.
 While it is a lot of fun to think of it, you must spend more time on what you actually wanted out of the space.
-So, first concentrate on the rooms where which you may need the most then, living area, bedrooms, washrooms and so on.
-Take in on the priority basis.
+So, first concentrate on the rooms where which you may need the most then, the living area, bedrooms, washrooms and so on.
+Take in on a priority basis.
 The rooms that are to be used less can be taken care of in the last.

 There is no rule to upsizing a house no compulsion on who can actually do it.
 Many a time, even retired and old people also prefer upsizing instead of downsizing.
-So, there is no particular formula to who can choose to upsize their house.
+So, there is no particular formula for who can choose to upsize their house.
 But whatever you may choose to do with your valuable asset, it is suggested to have a real estate agent by your side.
 For instance, the real estate agent in Hampton Park would know more about the local area than an agent serving in any other suburb.